Amazon CEO Jeff Bezos and wife MacKenzie to divorce

 He also owns the Washington Post, which has been a target of criticism from U.S. President Donald Trump.

-(Reporting by Subrat Patnaik in Bengaluru; Writing by Meredith Mazzilli; Editing by Bernadette Baum and Susan Thomas)
+(Reporting by Jonathan Stempel Jeffrey Dastin, additional reporting by Subrat Patnaik in Bengaluru; Writing by Meredith Mazzilli; Editing by Bernadette Baum and Susan Thomas)